africker/surface/README.md

 `chmod u+x surface.py`

 Create a directory to store output.

 `mkdir output`

-Then to calculate the elevation, slope, and curvature using a 9 x 9 window with the sample dem ("dem-example.tif") from within the directory containing `surface.py` type
+Then to calculate the elevation, slope, and curvature using a 9 x 9 window with the sample dem ("dem-example.tif") from within the directory containing surface.py type

 `./surface.py -d dem-example.tif -o output -l 9`

 On Windows you do not need to make the program executable - it already will be.
 Just make a directory (here called "output") to store the output files.
 The run surface.py

 `python surface.py -d dem-example.tif -o output -l 9`

 Try opening up the output rasters in QGIS or your favorite GIS.

-For additional information try running
+For additional information run

 `./surface.py -h` on Mac or Linux